Building the Skill and Confidence Levels of Your Struggling Math Students (Grades 6-12)

 As a frequent speaker at math conferences for many years, I have also met countless teachers who employed these same strategies in their own classrooms and came back to my sessions excitedly in subsequent years to tell me about their successes.

 It is my pleasure to share these powerful ideas and approaches with you for supporting the success of your struggling grades 6-12 math students.
-I am excited about the potential these strategies have to greatly enhance your students' experience, enjoyment and success in math – whether you're teaching in-person or online.
+I am excited about the potential these strategies have to greatly enhance your students’ experience, enjoyment and success in math.

 P.S.
 Your struggling students have much to gain by your presence at this seminar!
 I look forward to meeting you.